Virginia Thomas urged White House chief to pursue unrelenting efforts to overturn the 2020 election, texts show

 On Nov.
 19, which would be a crucial day for Powell as she spoke at a news conference at the Republican National Committee, Thomas continued to bolster Powell’s standing in a text to Meadows.

-“Mark (don’t want to wake you)…,” Thomas wrote.
+“Mark (don’t want to wake you)… ” Thomas wrote.
 “Sounds like Sidney and her team are getting inundated with evidence of fraud.
 Make a plan.
 Release the Kraken and save us from the left taking America down.”

 “Release the Kraken” had become a catchphrase on the far right after the election, used as shorthand for the anticipated exposure of a voter fraud conspiracy that would upend Biden’s victory with the same force as a “Kraken,” a mythical giant sea monster.